OumaCavin/telemedicine-project/README.md

 - **Authentication**: JWT (JSON Web Tokens) for secure API calls
 - **Others**: CSS, HTML, Bootstrap

 ## Project Structure

+For a detailed and updated **Project Structure** of the telemedicine application, refer to the [Updated Project Structure](./backend/README.md) file.

 ### Frontend (React)